They are a cream compound used in the treatment of skin infections.

 - Long-term use of topical antibiotics can occasionally result in an overgrowth of non-susceptible microorganisms.

-- If there is irritation, sensitization or superinfection develops, treatment with labetamethasone, clotrimazole and gentamicin should be discontinued and the treating physician should be consulted.
+- If irritation, sensitization, or superinfection develops, treatment with betamethasone, clotrimazole, and gentamicin should be discontinued, and the treating physician should be consulted.

 - Clotrimazole gentamicin betamethasone cream is not for ophthalmic use.

-- Pediatric Use : Pediatric patients may demonstrate greater susceptibility to topical corticosteroid-induced hypothalamic-pituitary-adrenal (HPA) axis suppression and exogenous corticosteroid effects than mature patients due to greater absorption.
+- Pediatric Use: Pediatric patients may demonstrate greater susceptibility to topical corticosteroid-induced hypothalamic-pituitary-adrenal (HPA) axis suppression and exogenous corticosteroid effects than mature patients due to more excellent absorption.

 Pregnancy and breastfeeding